- Search The Registry

 *Wendell Phillips was born on this date in 1811.
 He was a white-American businessman and abolitionist.

 Both Phillips and Garrison denounced the Constitution because it upheld slavery.
-Phillips went a step further and recommended that the South should be expelled from the Union until slavery was abolished.
+Phillips went further and recommended that the South be expelled from the Union until slavery was abolished.
 After the Emancipation Proclamation, Phillips worked to better the lives of the newly freedmen, voter's rights, and temperance.

 Wendell Phillips died on February 2, 1884, in Boston.